biapy/biapy-snippets-hugo-theme/layouts/shortcodes/docker/secrets-mkcert.md

 {{/*

-Generate a self-signed certificate using mkcert, and store it in Docker Compose project's secrets folder.
+Generate a locally trusted certificate using mkcert, and store it in Docker Compose project's secrets folder.

 Usage: